 - 4. Enable the ports using one of the following methods: - Reboot or power cycle the switch.

 When the switch is rebooted, the newly licensed ports come up as enabled.

-· Use the Advanced Management tool.
+- · Use the Advanced Management tool in Web Tools. - · Use the command line interface.